jamedeus/micropython-smarthome/CLI/readme.md

 ?
 Set config file directory?
 (Y/n)
 ```

-This allows you to customize:
+Follow the prompts to customize:
 * Config file directory: The location where ESP32 config files will be saved
-    * Using the default is fine in most cases
+    * The default is fine in most cases
+    * You do not need to remember this directory when using the interactive script
 * Webrepl password: The password used to push updates to ESP32s
     * This must match the password set during ESP32 wifi setup (should be the same for all nodes)
 * Django backend address: The [web frontend](frontend/README.md) base URL (optional)